LatinumFinance/LatinumFinance.github.io/index.md

 >

-# Unstaking your Tokens
+# Unstaking your USDT

-`*All USDT CAN BE UNSTAKED AT ANY TIME BUT REQUIRE UNSTAKING WAIT PERIODS*`
+`*All USDT CAN BE UNSTAKED AT ANY TIME BUT REQUIRES A 21 DAY UNSTAKING WAIT PERIOD*`

 > Step 1:
 >